 Freshly-repotted or newly-bought Senecio Kleinia Stapeliiformis doesn’t require feed for a year.

-However, it is essential to ensure the soil is well-draining and more towards the sandy side.
+However, ensuring the soil is well-draining and more towards the sandy side is essential.

 If the soil is left damp for a prolonged period, the pickle plant will start rotting.